-Dates: July 5-13 2018
+Dates: July 5-13, 2018

-What: This year’s School of Rock is being jointly organized by the United States Science Support Program (USSSP) and the Australia and New Zealand International Ocean Discovery Program Consortium (ANZIC).
-It will focus on Pacific Rim geology and the science research of theJOIDES Resolution.
-Field trips will explore the fascinating geological history of the Auckland region, including arc and intraplate volcanism (Rangitoto Volcano above), and deep sea sedimentary processes.
-In our continuing goal to broaden participation in the geosciences, we are especially interested in applicants from diverse backgrounds and/or who serve diverse communities.
-Applicants are required to provide strong and realistic ideas regarding how they will disseminate the information and resources they gain as a result of School of Rock and enhance the capacity of their schools and communities to provide this cutting edge science to a diversity of learners.
+What: 2018’s School of Rock was jointly organized by the United States Science Support Program (USSSP) and the Australia and New Zealand International Ocean Discovery Program Consortium (ANZIC).
+It focused on Pacific Rim geology and the science research of theJOIDES Resolution.
+Field trips explored the fascinating geological history of the Auckland region, including arc and intraplate volcanism (Rangitoto Volcano above), and deep sea sedimentary processes.
+In our continuing goal to broaden participation in the geosciences, we were especially interested in applicants from diverse backgrounds and/or who serve diverse communities.
+Applicants were required to provide strong and realistic ideas regarding how they will disseminate the information and resources they gained as a result of School of Rock and enhance the capacity of their schools and communities to provide this cutting edge science to a diversity of learners.